ansible-collections/community.zabbix/docs/ZABBIX_WEB_ROLE.md

 ### Zabbix Web specific

-* `zabbix_url`: This is the url on which the zabbix web interface is available.
+* `zabbix_api_server_url`: This is the url on which the zabbix web interface is available.
 Default is zabbix.example.com, you should override it.
 For example, see "Example Playbook"
 * `zabbix_url_aliases`: A list with Aliases for the Apache Virtual Host configuration.
 * `zabbix_timezone`: Default: `Europe/Amsterdam`.
 This is the timezone.
 The Apache Virtual Host needs this parameter.
 * `zabbix_vhost`: Default: `true`.
 When you don't want to create an Apache Virtual Host configuration, you can set it to False.